scaleway/cluster-api-provider-scaleway/docs/scalewaymachine.md

 ## Placement Group

-It is possible to attach an existing Placement group to the Instance server that will be created.
+It is possible to attach an existing placement group to the Instance server that will be created.

 > [!WARNING]
-> A Placement group can be attached to at most 20 Instance servers.
+> A placement group can be attached to at most 20 Instance servers.

 Placement groups allow you to define if you want certain Instances to run on different physical hypervisors for maximum availability or as physically close together as possible for minimum latency.
-For more information about Placement groups, please refer to the [Scaleway documentation](https://www.scaleway.com/en/docs/instances/how-to/use-placement-groups/).
+For more information about placement groups, please refer to the [Scaleway documentation](https://www.scaleway.com/en/docs/instances/how-to/use-placement-groups/).

 The `placementGroup` field must contain one of the following:

-- A Placement group ID:
+- A placement group ID:

   ```yaml
   apiVersion: infrastructure.cluster.x-k8s.io/v1alpha1